Key Takeaways

 How to Achieve a Deal Size Goal

-There are a lot of effective ways to increase your average deal size.
-You can target larger clients, capitalize on more upselling and cross-selling opportunities, or incentivize larger purchases by throwing in extra features or products if your customers spend over a certain amount.
+There are a lot of ways to increase your average deal size.
+You can target larger clients, capitalize on more upselling and cross-selling opportunities, or offer value-based incentives for more significant purchases by throwing in extra features or products if your customers spend over a certain amount.

 Increase our customer retention rate (i.e. decrease our churn rate) by 20% in the next two quarters by improving our hand-offs to the customer service team.